 WINTER VANLIFE TIPS & TRICKS:

-If you’ve made it all the way to the end of this blog and still aren’t convinced that vanlife is better in winter, than your probably more interested in escaping winter to experience the year-round endless summer vibes a coastal California road trip can offer.
+If you’ve made it all the way to the end of this blog and still aren’t convinced that vanlife is better in winter, than you are probably more interested in experiencing the year-round endless summer vibes a coastal California road trip can offer.
 There is nothing wrong with that!
-Also,make sure to check out our more comprehensive VanLife 101 guide for even more tips and tricks on how to make the most of your next road trip.
+Also,nmake sure to check out our more comprehensive VanLife 101 guide for even more tips and tricks on how to make the most of your next road trip.
 Vanlife definitely isn’t for everyone, especially winter vanlife, but if you are looking for an adventure that will make memories to last a lifetime, we highly advise you to take the leap and rent a campervan.